 Re: I can’t wait for my baby’s first words.
 Is there any way to help her learn?

 The best way to help your little one along the language path is just to spend time interacting with her.
+New York City pediatrician Preeti Parikh, MD, says every baby is different, but during the first year, you probably won't hear identifiable consonant sounds until nine months and words besides "mama" and "dada" until 12 months.
 It may seem silly to babble away to someone who can’t talk back, but time and time again, studies have shown that baby is constantly learning from what you say.
 Here are some other tips to ensure your little one morphs into a verbal genius in no time.

 Make your household multilingual.
 Hope that baby will be a globetrotter some day?
 Research shows that children’s language-learning ability diminishes greatly after age 10, so it’s never too early to start learning a new one.
 Children who are exposed to multiple languages early on often go on to speak them fluently later in life.